top of page

 3. Leave on for 15-20 minutes.
 The oats will form a comforting, protective film.

-4. Rinse gently with lukewarm water using circular motions - the oats will provide a very mild exfoliation as you rinse.
+4. Rinse gently with lukewarm water using circular motions.
+The oats will provide very mild exfoliation as you rinse.

 Mask 2: The Avocado & Banana Mask